GetManta/Manta/README.md

  - Support optimistic concurrency with conflict resolver mechanism
  - Support any kind of message serialization
  - Support any kind of loggers through ILogger interface
- - MS SQL Server persistance implementation
+ - MS SQL Server persistance implementation (without Linearizer)

 last but not least